Harnessing the Power of Location Data in Industrial Automation

 Through IoT technology and big data analytics, organizations can optimize security and safety by monitoring KPIs such as injuries and near misses, equipment malfunctions, vehicle accidents (however minor), chemical spills, property damage, and employee absences.
 You can find out how this works in this video.

 Safety for shopfloor and intralogistics workers starts with transparency of their movements: where are the forklifts and AGVs, and where are the workers.
 Which machinery is moving and how fast, how many workers are within a hall or designated area?
-These are example data points that can be delivered by an RTLS/locating system which are crucial for data mining to determine the KPIs for achieving optimal worker safety.
+These are example data points that can be delivered by an RTLS/locating system, where Location Data in Industrial Automation is crucial for data mining to achieve optimal worker safety.

 Picture of worker helmets